Results for Flexible Spending Accounts

 Rockwell Automation offers two Flexible Spending Accounts (FSAs): the Health Care FSA and the Dependent Care FSA.
 FSAs help you pay for eligible health care and dependent care expenses with tax-free dollars.
 You’re eligible for different FSAs depending on the medical option you choose:

-- If you enroll in the HRA option, you are eligible to participate in a Health Care FSA.
+- If you enroll in the Broad Access or High-Performance plan option you are eligible to participate in a Health Care FSA.

-- If you enroll in the HSA option, you are eligible to participate in a Limited Purpose FSA only.
-You can only use your Limited Purpose FSA for certain expenses.
+- If you enroll in the HSA plan option, you are eligible to participate in a Limited Purpose FSA only.
+You can only use your Limited Purpose FSA for certain expenses, and you must submit claims for reimbursement.
+You cannot use the Smart-Choice debit card.

 |Dependent Care FSA|